AVirgile/A_Random_ID_generator/README.md

 * PHONE
 * ID

-all this informations are generated from french name and french location
+all this informations are generated from french name and french location.

 ## How to run it